humanitec/about/README.md

 Can be found [here](humanitec.com/blog)

 # Open Positions
-[Here](https://humanitec.com/open-positions) is the link to our job-page
+The link to our job-page can be found [here](https://humanitec.com/open-positions)

 # Terms of Use
 Find the official doc [here](https://humanitec.com/terms-and-conditions)